Save big (up to $1,875) on small business tools with our free membership, business.com+

 Bottom LineBottom line

-Offering fair and competitive compensation to all employees can help eliminate gender bias and improve employee retention.
+Offering fair, transparent and competitive total compensation packages to all employees can help eliminate gender bias and improve employee retention.

 What is gender bias in hiring?